-This easy-to-make pork tenderloin with mushroom gravy is pan-seared to perfection then combined with the pan gravy!
-Serve your perfect pork medallions with some fresh sage for a meal that is wonderful as a weekend family meal, special occasion dinner, or for date night!
+This pork tenderloin with mushroom gravy is pan-seared to perfection and then combined with the delectable pan gravy!
+Serve your perfect pork medallions with some fresh sage for a meal that is wonderful as a weekend family meal, special occasion dinner, or date night!
+It's an easy and delicious pork dinner that everyone will enjoy!

 Pork Tenderloin Medallions & Gravy